devExcale/skys-jouzu-bulkops/resources/config.md

 - `colour_atamadaka`: The colour of atamadaka words.
 - `colour_nakadaka`: The colour of nakadaka words.
 - `colour_oodaka`: The colour of oodaka words.
+- `tag_fail`: The tag to add to the note if the colouring operation fails.'

 The colours can be in any css format, such as `red`, `#ff0000`, `rgb(255, 0, 0)`.